technical stuff

 Continue reading →

 Many years ago, I used Shutterfly and was happy with the results.
 Over the past several years, Shutterfly has greatly expanded its options but I have no experience with these newer offerings.
-Shutterfly, like the many other USA-based online book printers, often have sales and it might be worthwhile to wait for a discount.
+Shutterfly, like many other USA-based online book printers, often have sales and it might be worthwhile to wait for a discount.

 Continue reading →

 It’s all fun and games until someone loses an eye.
 After clinching a playoff spot yesterday, the New York Yankees celebrated in their dressing room with beer and champagne.
-Take a look:

 Notice that all the Yankees are wearing eye protection.
 If you look in the background, you can see plastic sheets covering the players’ lockers.
 Everyone and everything is protected.